IteraLabs/molina/rust/src/content/README.md

 ## Functionality

-Load the content from a
+Extraction, pre-formatting, tokenization, splitting, injectintg and testing injection of content.

-### load_content
+### extract_content

-Extract's the PDFs content, could be filtered if such info for the parameter is included.
+Extract's the PDFs content, either raw, or, filtered if such info for the parameter is included.

 ### split_content
 sepparation into chunks, accordingly to the indicated level, to be selected from \[sub-character, character, sentence, paragraph, section, page\].